✨ Enhanced Interactive

 C) Metabolic alkalosis with secondary DKA

-D) Respiratory acidosis with metabolic compensation
+D) Pure high anion gap metabolic acidosis with appropriate compensation

 Correct Answer: B

-📚 Reference: Mixed Disorder Case Examples
+📚 Reference: Delta-Delta & Mixed Disorders

 Treatment & Management